Fadhilmagass/DJS.14/README.md

 - /warnings check = Check a user's warnings.
 - /warnings clear = Clear all warnings from a user.
 - /warnings remove = Remove warnings from a user.
+- /poll = Create a poll and send it to a certain channel.

 ## Installation